JoeyHammoth/simple-pdf-concatenator/README.md

 ### Idea #4: Forgo the Optimization Idea Completely ###
 Since it works well without any optimizations, why change it?
 Also, the JVM garbage collector will probably handle this, making it a non-issue.

+### Update (3:42 AM 27/11/24) ###
+I tried a number of options.
+First, I tried having all instances of all menus referenced in the interactable interface.
+I thought that an interface housing an attribute of a reference instance of a class that implements that same interface is not possible, but it turns out it is.
+Alas, this turned to naught since the same performance issues still remained.
+Thus, I tried to do idea #3 where I created an abstract class that contained a bunch of counters.
+Long story short, this didn't work as well.
+In the end, I'm just gonna stick with #4 and forget that I even tried to do this stuff.
+If anyone can help me understand this mess that would be greatly appreciated!!!
+Anyways, I'm gonna go to sleep since my head is about to explode 🤯

 # Final Notes :black_nib:
 This is mainly a side project used as personal refresher to basic Java programming as well as a dive into Java Swing.
 Hope to get more in-depth experience into Java GUI toolkits and libraries like Swing, AWT and FX.
 Probably a good idea to look at how this stuff can be utilized as a launching point to more involved technologies such as Spring and backend frameworks that houses MVC web app frameworks and such.